aeternity/protocol/AENS.md

-To prevent the entry from expiring a user can, at any point before reaching the expiration date, update the entry, which pushes the expiration date into the future by at most the maximum rent time e.g. if a user posts an update one week after claiming their name, the expiration date gets pushed for a full term from the previous expiration date.
-Follow up updates will have no effect, until we enter the new rent period.
-We also introduce rent payment for each update.
+To prevent the entry from expiring a user can, at any point before reaching the expiration date, update the entry, which pushes the expiration date into the future by the time delta of the registration time and the update time, e.g. if a user posts an update one week after claiming their name, the expiration date gets pushed one week further into the future.
+The main motivation of this expiration date is to prevent situations where the private keys, which control the name, are lost making the name unusable as well.
-The rent is locked in lock account and the rent fee is computed based on name length by function defined in governance.
-The main motivation of this expiration date is to prevent lack of use for very descriptive names that have no use for the previous owner.

 ## Specification